firepear/petrel/README.md

 _This code is pre-v1; expect frequent breaking changes._

-SQLite easily embeds a serverless relational databases into programs.
-Petrel does the same for RPC.
+SQLite easily embeds a serverless relational database into any program.
+Petrel does the same for non-HTTP networking.
+Highlights:

 - Optimized for programmer time
 - A single program can embed multiple Petrel servers and/or clients